 After using this body wash for a month, I discovered a sprouting plant in my shower’s drain.
 If that doesn’t tell you it’s good for the environment, I don’t know what will.
 Besides turning your drain into a pot plant, this body wash is incredibly nourishing for your skin too.
 For those of you that are not in the habit of moisturising regularly, this wash is also the perfect 2-in-1 cleanser and gentle moisturiser.
 However, if you are looking for a more hard working soap like dear old Protex, you should try my hard bar soap recipe.

 For my first body wash, I found a recipe that used coconut milk and castile liquid soap – what a failure!
 The wash itself was fine, but it went rancid within a week, and no one wants to be left smelling like a rotten coconut after showering.
-So in an attempt to solve this problem, I used another nourishing ingredient which I know has an everlasting shelf life.
+So in an attempt to solve this problem, I used another nourishing ingredient that I know has an everlasting shelf life.
 Honey.
 What can I say, I love the stuff.

 Recipe Variations & Substitutions